-Enjoy building things.
+- Enjoy building things.

-Have good math skills.
+- Have good math skills.

-Have manual dexterity.
+- Have manual dexterity.

-Be able to work with little direction or supervision.
+- Be able to work with little direction or supervision.

-Have good vision (glasses are acceptable).
+- Have good vision (glasses are acceptable).

-Have good hand-eye coordination.
+- Have good hand-eye coordination.

-Be able to concentrate with patience on detailed work.
+- Be able to concentrate with patience on detailed work.

-High school articulation courses accepted.
+- High school articulation courses accepted.

-Financial aid available.
+- Financial aid available.

 Admission and Program Requirements

-- To make sure your classes are the right fit, we consider any previous college credit you've earned, Compass or ACT scores, high school GPA, or an assessment at your registration session.
+- To make sure your classes are the right fit, we consider any previous college credit you've earned, Accuplacer or ACT scores, high school GPA, or an assessment at your registration session.
 Submit High School Transcripts, College Transcripts, and Test Scores to: Southwest Tech, Attn: Admissions, 1800 Bronson Blvd, Fennimore, WI 53809

-Technical education courses
+- Technical education courses

-This program is eligible for Financial Aid.
+- This program is eligible for Financial Aid.

-Financial Aid.
-Estimated cost for each semester can be found under the Curriculum tab.
+- Estimated cost for each semester can be found under the Curriculum tab.
 Please note that costs are approximate and are based on the current academic year.

-Please discuss additional fee questions with the program advisor or instructor.
+- Please discuss additional fee questions with the program advisor or instructor.

 Students must have eye wear protection (safety glasses with side shields or wrap around safety glasses over prescription glasses) and must meet OSHA Z87.1 or greater while they are conducting operations that are deemed hazardous in nature.
 These glasses can be purchased at the College Bookstore.

 At the completion of the program, students are expected to be able to:

-Demonstrate industry-recognized safety practices
+- Demonstrate industry-recognized safety practices

-Interpret welding drawings
+- Interpret welding drawings

-Produce shielded metal arc welds (SMAW)
+- Produce shielded metal arc welds (SMAW)

-Produce gas metal arc welds (GMAW)
+- Produce gas metal arc welds (GMAW)

 - Produce flux core welds

-Produce gas tungsten arc welds (GTAW)
+- Produce gas tungsten arc welds (GTAW)

-Perform cutting operations
+- Perform cutting operations

-Produce Oxyfuel welds
+- Produce Oxyfuel welds

 Technical Skill Attainment (TSA)